+NLP is such an approach.
+Natural language processing relies on distributional semantics proposed by Firth and Harris.
+Within this framework it is assumed that one can infer the meaning from the relationship between words.
+These relationships are described mathematically.
+Modern NLP often relies on probabilistic models of a large corpus – like the Norwegian colossus corpus or all the text on Wikipedia for example.
+An example of one such model is gpt-3.5 which is familiar to us through ChatGPT.

-Using NLP in newspapers can, to a larger degree, illustrate how the Alta-controversy is remembered in various and conflicting ways within the Norwegian nation.
-By using the entire corpus of newspapers from the event to the present, it is possible to identify the different voices and modes of interpretation which exist simultaneously in the newspaper.
-NLP will categorize every single mention of the Alta-controversy in the corpus according to the context around it.
-By measuring the size of these categories, e.g. a Sami context, an environmental context, issues related to law and order, etc., it is possible to measure the support and distribution of these framings at any given time after the conflict.
+These methods, applied to newspapers can, illustrate how the Alta-controversy is remembered in various and conflicting ways within the Norway.
+By using a corpus of Norwegian newspapers from the event to the present, it is possible to identify the different voices and modes of interpretation which exist simultaneously in the newspaper.
+We will categorize mentions of the Alta-controversy in the corpus according to the context around it.
+By measuring the relative size of these categories, e.g. a Sámi context, an environmental context, issues related to law and order, etc., it is possible to measure the relationships and distributions at any given time after the conflict.
 This approach will, therefore, make the study more representative of the variations which exist within the collective memory than if we were focusing on a smaller selection of sources.
-Furthermore, it is also possible to connect these different presentations to distinct regions.
-This way, we can identify the nuances and variations of the memory, e.g. on a national versus a local arena.

-Kansteiner further suggests that the idea of collective memories as monolithic results from oversimplifying views on how collective memories are created and distributed.
-One form of such reductionism is mainly focusing on the different representations of the past and not their reception.
-While different cultural artefacts, such as monuments, texts, images, etc., can identify distinct narratives, these representations do not say anything about these narratives' distribution within society and, therefore, might not be representative of collective memory.
-We argue that newspapers do not only shape the past but can also be seen as reflections of the existing perceptions and discourses in society.
-In this sense, the broad scope of data review in this study, too extensive for a manual review, will make the study representative of collective perceptions of the Alta-controversy at any given time.

-NLP readings from newspapers can also counteract reductionist views of the processes of shaping collective memories by elaborating how representations of the event change over time.
-The method can, in this sense, be helpful in dissecting the complexity of the collective memory formation process by analyzing how the Alta-controversy is contextualized differently at different times and by different newspapers.
-This way, we will be able to gain a better understanding of the “how” behind the creation of memory and its maintenance.
-Newspapers are particularly interesting in this case, as they provide a meeting ground where narratives are discussed and debated.
+NLP can also counteract reductionist views of the processes of shaping collective memories by elaborating how representations of the event change over time.
+The methods can, be helpful in dissecting the complexity of the collective memory formation process by analysing how the Alta-controversy is contextualized differently at different times and by different newspapers.
+This way, we will be able to gain a better understanding of the creation of memory and its maintenance.
 Edy suggests that different narratives of conflicts can only for a limited time coexist.
 Given time, these stories become simplified and condensed due to the narrative impulse of seeking a meaning of the past and subsequently making the story of the Alta-controversy fit this meaning.